 |2000||-||-||-||-||-||Problem Solving (Algebra questions only, no answers)|

 Page last updated August 6, 2013 by Daryl Stephens.
 Originally created November 12, 2007.

-Due to heavy demands on teachers (especially the FMB leadership team) making the transition to Common Core State Standards, the Franklin Math Bowl will likely be on hiatus in 2013.
+Due to heavy demands on teachers (especially the FMB leadership team) making the transition to Common Core State Standards, the Franklin Math Bowl went on hiatus in 2013.
 Watch this space next year for information about the 2014 contest.